Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

    .. image: ./images/image205.png
       :scale: 50 %

 #.
-Now take the Elastic IP you found earlier and open a web browser and go to https://<Elastic IP>.
+Now take the Elastic IP you found earlier and open a web browser and go to "https://'<Elastic IP>'".
 You will get a certificate error for mismatch but after ignoring the certificate error you should start seeing the hackazon web page.